 Regulation Best Interest

-International Assets Advisory, LLC (“IAA”) is registered with the Securities and Exchange Commission (“SEC”) as a broker-dealer with an application pending as a registered investment adviser and is a member of the Financial Industry Regulatory Authority (“FINRA”) and the Securities Investor Protection Corporation (“SIPC”).
+International Assets Advisory, LLC (“IAA”) is registered with the Securities and Exchange Commission (“SEC”) and a registered investment adviser, is a member of the Financial Industry Regulatory Authority (“FINRA”) and the Securities Investor Protection Corporation (“SIPC”).
+Primus Financial Services, LLC (“PFS”) is an affiliated broker dealer.
 International Assets Investment Management, LLC (“IAIM”) and Global Assets Advisory, LLC (“GAA”) are affiliated SEC registered investment advisers.
-IAA, IAIM and GAA may be referred to collectively as the “Firms”.
+IAA, PFS, IAIM and GAA may be referred to collectively as the “Firms”.

 About this Document

 This document is meant to provide additional information and disclosures regarding the Firms pursuant to Regulation Best Interest.
 For more information regarding IAIM or GAA, including the types of advisory accounts and services offered, you can visit: www.iaac.com

 Capacity in which your Financial Professional is Acting

 Your financial professional may be a registered representative of IAA, an investment adviser representative of IAIM and/or GAA, or both.
 You can obtain information concerning your financial professional at www.brokercheck.finra.org which will allow you to search for your financial professional by name.
 Their respective profile will indicate whether they are a broker, investment adviser, or both.
 You can also find additional information about IAA.